Frequently Asked Questions of Applicants:

 - In the application requirements it is mentioned that I need an English proficiency certificate like TOEFL.
 My previous study was completely given in English and/or the working language at my professional job is English.
 Do I nevertheless need such a certificate?

-New in 2014: If your university certifies that your previous study program has been completely absolved in English language then you are also exempted from these proficiency tests.
+New since 2014: If your university certifies that your previous study program has been completely absolved in English language then you are also exempted from these proficiency tests.

 - I need a decision on my application before the application deadline (e.g. because of required visa).
 What can I do?

 More than 90% of the applicants are from non-EU countries and need visa - and therefore an early decision.
 The workflow is as follows: After having applied, the Master Service Centre checks the documents, translates the grtades in our grading system etc. The finalized database entry is then accessible to the admission commission.
 The commission decides as soon as possible, i.e. they work continuously and are not waiting until the application deadline.
 Afterwards, the Master Service Centre is informed about the decision, and it then sends the letters of acceptance or rejection.
 There is no room for accelerating the process for individual applications.
 It is already as fast as possible.

 - Do I need a GRE test?